Armageddon (2005): Storylines

 The event featured six professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
-Wrestlers were portrayed as either villains or fan favorites as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
 All wrestlers (aside from the one interpromotional match) belonged to the SmackDown! brand – a storyline division in which WWE assigned its employees to a different program, the other being Raw.

 The main event at Armageddon was fought in a Hell in a Cell match stipulation between The Undertaker and Randy Orton.
-The buildup to the match began at WrestleMania 21, where The Undertaker defeated Orton, a Raw superstar at the time, in an Interpromotional match.
+The buildup to the match began at WrestleMania 21 where The Undertaker defeated Orton, a Raw wrestler at the time, in an Interpromotional match.
 On the June 16 episode of SmackDown!, during the third annual WWE Draft Lottery, Orton was drafted to the SmackDown! brand and attacked The Undertaker during his match with John "Bradshaw" Layfield (JBL).
 At the August pay-per-view event, SummerSlam, Orton defeated The Undertaker, where he pinned him after performing an RKO following interference from his father, "Cowboy" Bob Orton.
 This led to a Handicap Casket match between The Undertaker and the Ortons at No Mercy.
 At No Mercy, the Ortons defeated The Undertaker and set the casket on fire.
 The proceeding month, at Survivor Series, The Undertaker returned and attacked several SmackDown! superstars following a 5-on-5 Survivor Series match between Team Raw and Team SmackDown!.
 Orton, who won the match for Team SmackDown!, was able to escape the attack.
 Then, on the December 2 episode of SmackDown!, The Undertaker called Orton to face him inside Hell in a Cell at Armageddon, which was made official.